jeliasson/redwoodjs-on-kubernetes/README.md

 **What can be done better**

 - Make the Github workflow less complex and handle multiple environments.
 - We are migrating and seeding our database after build, before image push and deployment to Kubernetes.
 This is not ideal, as the new database schema will be up before the new api is deployed.
-A better way of doing this would be e.g. a [Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) that would have a small footprint with Prisma installed.
+A better way of doing this would be e.g. an [Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) that would have a small footprint with Prisma installed.

 **Going forward from here**

 I will be the first to acknowledge that this is quite a tedious setup.
 [WiP]

 - ArgoCD
 - Put the web in front of a CDN.
-The logic for deployment and purging old cache could be done with a [GitHub Action](https://github.com/marketplace?type=actions&query=cdn) or in a [Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
+The logic for deployment and purging old cache could be done with a [GitHub Action](https://github.com/marketplace?type=actions&query=cdn) or in an [Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
 - [...]

 ## Resources